Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

 The suburb of Westleigh has an exceptionally high income level nationally, according to the latest Australian Taxation Office (ATO) data aggregated by AreaSearch for the financial year 2023.
 The median income among taxpayers in Westleigh is $63,782, and the average income stands at $95,942.
-These figures compare with those for Greater Sydney, which are $60,817 and $83,003 respectively.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates would be approximately $69,433 (median) and $104,442 (average) as of September 2025.
-Census data reveals that household incomes rank exceptionally high at the 97th percentile ($3,021 weekly).
-Income brackets indicate that the largest segment comprises 34.4% earning $4,000+ weekly (1,594 residents), differing from patterns across regional levels where $1,500 - $2,999 dominates with 30.9%.
-The district demonstrates considerable affluence with 50.0% earning over $3,000 per week, supporting premium retail and service offerings.
+These figures compare to those of Greater Sydney, which are $60,817 (median) and $83,003 (average).
+Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for Westleigh would be approximately $69,433 (median) and $104,442 (average) as of September 2025.
+Census data reveals that household incomes in Westleigh rank exceptionally high at the 97th percentile ($3,021 weekly).
+The earnings profile shows that the $4,000+ bracket dominates with 34.4% of residents (1,594 people), differing from the broader area where the $1,500 - $2,999 category predominates at 30.9%.
+Notably, a significant 50.0% of Westleigh's residents earn above $3,000 weekly, indicating pockets of prosperity that contribute to robust local economic activity.
 After housing costs, residents retain 87.5% of their income, reflecting strong purchasing power.
 The area's Socio-Economic Indexes for Areas (SEIFA) income ranking places it in the 10th decile.

 Frequently Asked Questions - Income